Horseback Riding in Summer Heat:

 How Your Summer Wardrobe Can Keep You Protected

 Before we dive into shopping mode, it is imperative for us to first understand the health risks of heat and sun exposure.
 We will be addressing some precautions you can follow, as well as a few product considerations to keep in mind.
-We will also dish out additional details on our sun gear essentials to help you stay safe and healthy during the warmer days ahead!
+We will also dish out additional details on sun gear essentials to help you stay safe and healthy during the warmer days ahead!

 Why Equestrians Must Prepare for